jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 right mix or settings where once completed, the parameters are optimized to produce the best results.
 Most ML algorithms have parameters and in some cases there are defaulted values, so it's no always necessary to "tune" an algorithm but in a lot of cases it is.
 If you do tune your algorithm but not very well, you could end up with a model that seems correct but is actually providing false data.
-For example, I had an issue where my accuracy score was very high during tuning (test and train datasets) but in during validation the precision and recall were less than 0.1.
+For example, I had an issue where my accuracy score was very high during tuning (train test sets) but in during validation the precision and recall were less than 0.1.
 I eventually realized that I was using "accuracy score" as the benchmark for my tuning but my validation tests were using the F1-score, Precision and Recall.